GustavoMMello01/gustavommello01/README.md

 <h3 align="center">Hello!
 I am Gustavo, a tech enthusiast with expertise in Python, React, Vue, JavaScript, TypeScript, C#, and .NET.
 Python and JavaScript are my favorite languages, and I enjoy building web applications and exploring new technologies.</h3>

-- 🔭 I’m currently working on [Fraunhofer-Institut für Produktionstechnologie IPT](https://www.ipt.fraunhofer.de/)
+- 🔭 I’m currently working on [EMBRAER](https://embraer.com/global/en)

 - 👨‍💻 All of my projects are available at https://gustavommello01.vercel.app/home